A brief introduction to Data Immutability in TypeScript

 Like an interface, we can mark fields of a class read-only.
 We need to use the same readonly keyword before the field name declarations.

-In the above example, we have marked firstName field of the Person class read-only.
+In this example, we have marked firstName field of the Person class read-only.
 We are allowed to set the initial value of the firstName field from within the constructor function.
 But once the instance object is created, we won’t be able to mutate its value.

 💡 You can also use public, private or protected access modifiers with readonly keyword provided that access modifier keyword should come before the readonly keyword.
 You can also use parameter property declaration using just readonly keyword or alongside an access modifier.